sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 - `EntityContainer`
 - `EntityType`

-We'll cover annotations in a subseqent tutorial, so that leaves the `EntityContainer` and `EntityType` elements.
-Let's take these one at a time.

-If we visualize our path through this metadata document, we've now found our way to what we really want to know:
+Visualizing our path through this metadata document, we've now found our way to what we really want to know:

 ```text
 +------+